Lefsu/aes-encryption-tool/README.md

 #### Contact

-For any questions or suggestions, feel free to contact me on discord at Lefsu.
+For any questions or suggestions, feel free to contact me on discord at lefsu.